 On Friday Hemming was given a suspended jail sentence for burglary.

-She said on 26 September 2010 when she took the cat she had "reached the end of my tether".'Not deliberate'
+She said on 26 September 2010 when she took the cat she had "reached the end of my tether".

 Thinking back to that day, she said she still could not remember how it came to be in her possession.

 She said: "I did not deliberately take the cat.

 "I went to the property to give my husband his post.
 I had no recollection of taking the cat.

 "I didn't realise I had it until I returned to the house and there it was in the back of the car."

 She said she put Beauty over her garden fence and the next day took her to "within 30 metres" of Ms Cox's home thinking she would find her way back.